 - 1. Open the project. - 2.
 Select Project > Project Properties.
 The Project Properties dialog opens. - 3.
 Select the Source Control tab. - 4.
 Click Bind Project.
 The Bind Project dialog opens. - 5.
 From the drop-down, select Perforce Helix Core. - 6.
-In the Server field, enter the server address. - 7.
-Next to the User field, click ...... - 8.
+In the Server field, enter the server address. - 8.
 Select a user and click OK.
 (Users are set up separately in Perforce Helix Core.) - 9.
 From the Type drop-down, select whether you want to bind to a stream or a depot.
 A depot contains multiple streams.